Theory Of Operation

 - Polynomial: Starts with iterative method.
 Upon crossing to the other side of the V-Curve, polynomial fitting coefficients along with possible minimum solution are calculated.
 This algorithm can be faster than purely iterative approach given a good data set.

-- Frames: Number of average frames to capture.
+- Backlash: Number of average frames to capture.
 During each capture, an HFR is recorded.
 If the instantaneous HFR value is unreliable, you can average a number of frames to increase the signal to noise ratio.

 The V-shaped curve displays absolute position versus Half-Flux-Radius (HFR) values.
 The center of the V-curve is the optimal focus position.
 Once Ekos crosses from one side of the V-curve to the other, it backtracks and tries to find the optimal focus position.
 The final focus position is decided by which algorithm is selected.